Free Windows Software

 Due to the insidious nature of malware on the internet I recommend that you have both an active and an on-demand antivirus program installed on your computer.

-Two excellent choices that are light on your PC's resources are BitDefender Free Antivirus and Kaspersky Free Cloud Antivirus.
+Two excellent choices that are light on your PC's resources are Panda Free Antivirus (Only from Panda site) and Kaspersky Free Cloud Antivirus.

 Note: As I have mentioned above, when updating or registering this free software always choose the free (or standard) option rather than selecting the enhanched or premium version.